Gentle and attractive, colorful and multi-shaped, Mollies are always good for beginners, even for professional breeders.

-In this post, we’ll go over how to tell the difference between a female and a male molly fish based on physical and behavioral characteristics, what you should do, and what you should avoid ensuring Mollies have a happy life.
+In this post, we’ll go over how to tell the difference between a female and a male molly fish based on physical and behavioral characteristics, what you should do, and what you should avoid to ensure Mollies have a happy life.

 Mollies come in a variety of colors due to the wide variety of species, but you can tell which one is a male merely by looking at its color.
-Mollies’ male color patterns tend to be more vibrant and striking than those of their female counterparts.
-Female mollies, on the other hand, have bland, timid, and modest color schemes, which is why the stronger color variants of male mollies appear to be appealing.
+Mollies’ male pigmentation patterns tend to be more vibrant and striking than those of their female counterparts.
+Female mollies, on the other hand, have bland, timid, and modest hue schemes, which is why the stronger color variants of lad mollies appear to be appealing.
 It also attracts female mollies to mate with each other.

 In nature, you’re likely to come into this situation on a regular basis.
 Please spare a few minutes to observe.
 Isn’t it amazing?